-When you first decorated your living space, you were probably in love with it.
+When you first decorate your living space, you were probably in love with it.
 It had all your favorite things and that splash of style you loved at the moment.
 Or maybe you never liked your living room from the beginning.

 Regardless, you aren’t quite ready for a massive overhaul.
 Whether you’d rather spend money on other things besides pieces of furniture or you’re worried about the environmental impact of replacing that perfectly good couch and entertainment system, it’s not the time for massive change.

-Good news, however!
+Good news, however.
 With this one quick change, you can overhaul the entire look of your living room in minutes without changing your furniture, embarking in renovations, or moving.
 Here’s everything you need to know.

 We invest in furniture that can stand the test of time for a reason.
 It’s meant to be a backdrop for the overall look and feel of the room.
 Even if you invest in that green velvet statement couch, it can become a starting point for a revolving decorative scheme.